 Russell Crow played the role of John Nash in “A Beautiful Mind”.
 Of course some things were a little dramatized for Hollywood, but there is a scene that I remember, that struck me when I look back in hindsight about my own “codes” and “connections”.
 The thousand or so papers of emails and files spread all across my living room for days and weeks going back and forth, I was going from shock to shock with messages and emails of backbiting and false accusations about me, scattered everywhere.
-But unlike Nash, the emails were real, the “conspiracy” and scheming in their communication was real and the emails became the basis for later grievances that I raised which were only partially substantiated to appease me to be quiet and stop my outcry.
-The emails spread all over my living room later reminded me of a scene from “A Beautiful Mind”.
+But unlike Nash, the emails were real, the “conspiracy” and scheming in their communication was real and the emails became the basis for later grievances that I raised which were only partially substantiated to appease me to be quiet and stop my outcry and to “Pret-end” for a later potential Tribunal case that they supposedly cared.
+In reality I was being placed constantly under poor and controlling management.
+But the emails spread all over my living room later reminded me of a scene from “A Beautiful Mind”.

 Once I organized and got a good overview, I meticulously scanned and catalogued it all and shredded everything, as I felt I would not survive this and didn’t want any hard-copies left behind.
+But since then I have passed the data on to several people in case I don’t survive this.
 Some of the emails led me to raise grievances against leaders, including the PBP, who worked together against me where I was labeled a “drama queen” by one manager when I told her about my brother’s death.
 Or I could see HR’s involvement in my turmoil etc.

 But I am beyond fear now and am talking about my ordeal.
 And this was a huge shift and push towards very ill emailing conduct I entered into.
 I was already emailing, but not like the amount I would get into later when it became so out of hand, that even when I tried to stop it later I couldn’t.
 It gotten worse of course when I drank, but even when I didn’t I emailed, not as inappropriate when having drunk something, but I couldn’t stop.
 I would write to Pret, to friends, counselors, online bereavement groups, even British Gas got a load after a problem with the gas payment getting through…